mornir/patreon-pledges-calculator/README.md

 ## My solution

-When browsing my past pledges on patreon.com, I noticed that data was fetched via an API and was in JSON format.
+When browsing my billing history on patreon.com, I noticed that data was fetched via an API and was in JSON format.
 By opening that endpoint directly in the browser, I could see the raw data.
 My idea was then to let the user copy and paste that raw JSON data in my application, and then I would process it for visualization.

 And the result works pretty well 😃